-From development and design to marketing and support, Under the Radar is all about independent app development.
-It's rarely longer than 30 minutes.
+From development and design to marketing and support, Under the Radar was all about independent app development.
+It was rarely longer than 30 minutes.
 Hosted by Marco Arment and David Smith.

 Marco discusses the challenges of shipping a major Overcast update, particularly rebuilding the Apple Watch app and overcoming development friction.
 He compares the feedback he receives from software development versus his new restaurant business, which made returning to coding difficult.
 Ultimately, he found motivation by focusing on building the app for himself and discusses the importance of intrinsic motivation, building on past work, and maintaining momentum through continuous learning and tackling interesting problems.